clustertech/cpfs-os/docs/design/31-dsg.md

 DSG.
 When a new directory is created, this extended attribute is inherited from the parent.
 The user extended attributes space is exploited for the purpose, so that it is easy for stock utilities to store and manipulate the attribute.
-But because of this ease, our FS must also able to cater for arbitrary value being set for the attribute.

 ## DSG Selection Algorithm ##

 Files are allocated DSGs more or less randomly, so that each DSG tends to have similar loading.
 However, since some files can be radically larger than others, it is possible that a DSG gets much higher loading than another DSG.
-We aim to be able to cater for such situations when allocating them to new files, preferring DSGs that are less loaded, so that eventually balance is restored.
+In such situations, when allocating DSGs to new files we prefer DSGs that are less loaded, so that eventually balance is restored.
 The algorithm is described as follows.

 In simple words, we try to allocate DSGs in such a way that the probability of a DSG to be used is proportional to square of its